Riesz's lemma

-Riesz's lemma (after Frigyes Riesz) is a lemma in functional analysis.
+In mathematics, Riesz's lemma (after Frigyes Riesz) is a lemma in functional analysis.
 It specifies (often easy to check) conditions that guarantee that a subspace in a normed vector space is dense.
 The lemma may also be called the Riesz lemma or Riesz inequality.
 It can be seen as a substitute for orthogonality when the normed space is not an inner product space.